“You’re a capability,” was Dr Tony Lindsay’s insightful takeaway message for the first-ever winners of the Altitude Accord Scholarship Tour recently.

 The qualifying competition saw the 70 strong first-year cohort design, construct and test a Minimum Viable Product (MVP) that could demonstrate delivery of a payload to a designated area.
 Based on aircraft performance, ingenuity and a judges’ choice, three teams qualified for the coveted prize – a four-day tour to Lockheed Martin Australia sites in Melbourne and Canberra and attendance at the ADM Women in Defence gala awards dinner.

-“From early on in the course, our team recognised the immense value that this scholarship represented and devoted a considerable amount of resources towards the goal of securing a position,” student Gerard Lazarus said on behalf of his team.
+“From early on in the course, our team recognised the immense value that this scholarship represented and devoted a considerable amount of resources towards the goal of securing a position,” one of the student winners said on behalf of his team.
 “To say that the effort was worth it would be a stellar understatement!”

 I was pleased to join the inaugural tour as part of the RDA Hunter team.
 The participating students were, indeed, overwhelmingly proud of their achievement, acutely aware of the gravitas of the people with whom they were networking and honoured to be part of it.
 And they had fun!